dante-falls/Web-Security/Server-Side_Vulnerabilities/Access-Control.md

 <h1>Lab 1: Unprotected Admin Functionality [WITHOUT BurpSuite]</h1>

 This lab has an unprotected admin panel.
 Solve the lab by deleting the user carlos.
-Using BurpSuite for this lab is inefficient because there are no restrictions to the administrator-panel.
+Using BurpSuite for this lab is inefficient because you don't need to proxy any requests to exploit the access vulnerability.

 <h2>The Vulnerable Website</h2>